-Sky Cinema's new releases in October
+Sky Cinema's new releases in June

-Find out which new films are coming this October.
+Find out which new films are coming this June.

 Read on for all the new releases coming to Sky Cinema this month.